bndl/bndl/docs/usage/compute/getting_started.rst

 Starting Compute workers
 ------------------------
-Workers can be started with ``bndl-compute-workers``:
+Workers can be started with ``bndl-compute-worker``:

-.. program-output:: bndl-compute-workers --help
+.. program-output:: bndl-compute-worker --help

 Connecting workers and the driver node